List of New Zealand rowers at the Summer Olympics: 1976 Summer Olympics

 Women were invited for the first time to compete in Olympic rowing events at the 1976 Summer Olympics in Montreal, Quebec, Canada, and 16 nations sent female competitors, but New Zealand was not one of those nations.
 New Zealand sent 18 men for three of the eight male rowing competitions.
-When the coxed eight came "only" third, Robertson was dismissed as the national rowing coach; he went to Australia to continue his coaching career.
+When the eight came "only" third, Robertson was dismissed as the national rowing coach; he went to Australia to continue his coaching career.

 1980 Summer Olympics

 1980 was the year of the Summer Olympics boycott led by the United States.
 The New Zealand Olympic and Commonwealth Games Association (NZOCGA) was initially determined to go ahead with New Zealand's participation and named an Olympic team of over 100 athletes, including a number of rowers, but individual athletes and the NZOCGA eventually yielded under the pressure exerted by the Third National Government of New Zealand under Robert Muldoon.
 Four New Zealand athletes went to Moscow as independents, but none of them were rowers.
 Those rowers who had been nominated for Moscow included Tony Brook, Alan Cotter, Stephen Donaldson, Duncan Holland, Peter Jansen, Robert Robinson, Anthony Russell.